VinhPham2106/Teams-Context-Assistant/BotIntelligenceEmulator/README.md

 The emulator automatically identifies what the meeting is about from a predefined list of common meeting topics.
 It can suggest up to three relevant technical documentation links based on the context discussed.
 Any known acronyms are automatically detected and a definition is provided, with AI-generated definitions for any unknown definitions.

-This is just the surface.
+**This is just the scratching surface**.
 The nice thing about this is that it can be extended with different modules/agents (eg. Private Repositories, Private team dashboards, etc)